Dave "Snaker" Ray: Biography

 In 1969, Ray teamed up with Will Donicht as the band Bamboo, to record an electric folk-rock album in New York for Elektra Records.
 The album featured original and creative lyrics and instrumentals.
 Ray became disillusioned with Elektra and the commercial recording industry in general and was determined to set up his recording studio and become a record producer.
 With funding from his first wife's aunt, Jane Westley, Ray created a recording company, "Sweet Jane Ltd." Their first project was recording the debut album of Bonnie Raitt, which also featured Junior Wells.
 Sweet Jane built a recording studio outside of Cushing, Minnesota in the early 1970s.
 The Minneapolis-based Willie and the Bees recorded an album there with Ray.
 At this point, Ray had already released a number of albums both solo and with Koerner and Glover.
 He released his solo album, Kidman, on SJL in 1977.

 In the late 1970s, playing and recording music became a less viable option for Ray.
 As a stopgap measure, he bought into his father's insurance business, James Ray Associates.
 Determined to continue playing music, Ray lined up steady gigs at local bars and restaurants after hours.
 Glover joined him on many of these jobs.
 For almost a decade, Ray led a double life as insurance agent and blues musician.
 He released a few live recordings and studio albums during this time.

 In the late 1980s, Ray sold the insurance business to a large underwriter.
 Ray played gigs and festivals around the country.
 Willie Murphy said after Ray's death, "It's too bad he had to die when he did, he was kind of getting the hang of it."
 Ray devoted many hours to diligent practice, running through the paces of guitar greats like Charlie Christian and Freddie Green.

 In 1998, Ray and Glover joined with Camile Baudoin and Reggie Scanlan of the Radiators to form a short-lived band, the Back Porch Rockers, which released the album By the Water in 2000.

 Ray's last album, which he sold on his website, was A Hollowbody Experience, by the 6L6 Band, which featured Ray on guitar and vocals, Jeff Dagenhardt on guitar and Dave Kasik on bass.
 Dagenhardt and Kasik both reside in Milwaukee, Wisconsin.
 The 6L6 CD was released in 2002, the year Dave Ray died.
 Fittingly, the last track was "It's All Over Now."

 Death

 Ray was diagnosed with lung cancer in May 2002.
 He died on Thanksgiving day, November 28, at his home in Minneapolis, Minnesota.
-He had chosen not to take any aggressive treatment for his cancer.
-He continued playing until shortly before his death, notably at a blues folk conference in Princeton, New Jersey.
+He had chosen not to take any aggressive treatment for his cancer and he continued playing, most notably at a blues folk conference in Princeton, New Jersey, until his death.
 Ray is survived by his wife Mary Jane Mueller, son Barnaby Ray and daughter Nadine Ray.